Skip to content

 How Long Does Probate Take?

 In Washington state, the duration of probate varies significantly depending on several key factors.
-While some estates can be settled in as little as four months, more complex cases may take a year or longer to complete.
+While some estates can be settled in as little as five or six months, more complex cases may take a year or longer to complete.
 Understanding these timeframes can help families set realistic expectations during an already challenging time.

 Minimum Waiting Period

-Washington law requires a four-month minimum waiting period after the personal representative is appointed.
+Washington law requires a four-month minimum waiting period with the creditor process after the personal representative is appointed and the notice is published.
 This mandatory period allows creditors to file claims against the estate.
-Even in the simplest cases, probate cannot be completed before this period expires.
+Even in the simplest cases if you want to address creditors, probate cannot be completed before this period expires.

 Factors That Affect Timeline